-Please contact AdviceLine if you require a sample offer of employment letter.
+Please contact AdviceLine on 0800 300 362 if you require a sample offer of employment letter.

-Employers must meet these obligations for 'prospective employees.
+Employers must meet these obligations for prospective employees.
 This applies to an employer bargaining with an individual on or after commencement of the amendment, whether bargaining was initiated before, on, or after commencement.